transmuteAI/SolarNet/README.md

 #### Method
 Solar Cell Metallization problem is a non-linear optimization task.
 It can be formulated as a minimization task ,with density variable lying between 0 and 1, and no volume constraint.
-Those densities are then used to compute the loss ( in our case, the loss is negative of output power), which required to be minimized.
-Conventionally, the density variables are optimized using algorithms like MMA and OC.
+Those densities are then used to compute the loss ( in our case, the loss is negative of output power), which is required to be minimized.
+Conventionally, the density variables are optimized using algorithms like Method of Moving Asymptote(MMA) and Optimality Criteria(OC).

 We have tried to reparameterize the domain of variables to be optimized.
-We have employed a Convolutional Neural Network (CNN) , to output the density variables.
+For this, we employed a Convolutional Neural Network (CNN) , to output the density variables.
 Here, we try to optimize the weights and the biases of the CNN , to produce such values of density variables that will give us maximum efficiency (minimum loss).

 This is a schematic diagram of our optimization process